Nutty Putty Cave: Before and After the Tragic Death of John Jones

 The most recognizable characteristic of the cave was the strangely viscous clay oozing from some of its walls, which the cave's first explorer, a man named Dale Green, compared to Nutty Putty, the original product name for Silly Putty.
 Like Silly Putty, the clay would change from a solid to an elastic fluid when lightly squeezed.

-Downey says that the clay was even "sound active," meaning that if you yelled at it, it would ooze and move.
+Downey says that the clay was "sound active," meaning if you yelled at it, it would ooze and move.
 Analyses done on the clay in the 1960s found that it was composed of tiny particles of silicon dioxide (the main component of sand) roughly 3 microns (less than 0.0001 inches) in diameter.

 Advertisement